Functions of Money - The Economic Lowdown Podcast Series

 Money has taken many forms through the ages: shells, wheels, beads and even cows.
 All forms, though, have always had three things in common.
-Find out what in this eight-minute podcast.
+Find out what in this eight-minute episode of our Economic Lowdown Podcast Series.
 You will also learn how commodity money differs from representative money and how both differ from today's fiat money.

 Today I'm talking about money.

 Money is something that people use every day.
 We earn it and spend it but don't often think much about it.
 Economists define money as any good that is widely accepted as final payment for goods and services.
 Money has taken different forms through the ages; examples include cowry shells in Africa, large stone wheels on the Pacific island of Yap, and strings of beads called wampum used by Native Americans and early American settlers.
 What do these forms of money have in common?
 They share the three functions of money:

 - First: Money is a store of value.
 If I work today and earn 25 dollars, I can hold on to the money before I spend it because it will hold its value until tomorrow, next week, or even next year.
 In fact, holding money is a more effective way of storing value than holding other items of value such as corn, which might rot.
 Although it is an efficient store of value, money is not a perfect store of value.
 Inflation slowly erodes the purchasing power of money over time.

 - Second: Money is a unit of account.
 You can think of money as a yardstick-the device we use to measure value in economic transactions.
 If you are shopping for a new computer, the price could be quoted in terms of t-shirts, bicycles, or corn.
 So, for instance, your new computer might cost you 100 to 150 bushels of corn at today's prices, but you would find it most helpful if the price were set in terms of money because it is a common measure of value across the economy.